The story of Reckless and the unveiling of her first monument at the National Museum of the Marine Corps on July 26, 2013.

 She was promoted to the rank of Sergeant while still in Korea on April 10, 1954, and then twice to Staff Sergeant at Camp Pendleton.
 Her last promotion was by the Commandant of the Marine Corps, Gen Randolph McCall Pate.

 SSgt Reckless retired on November 10, 1960, and died on May 13, 1968.
-She was buried with full honors at Marine Corps Base Camp Pendleton in Oceanside, CA.
+She was buried with honor at Marine Corps Base Camp Pendleton in Oceanside, CA.

 Her Military Decorations include two Purple Hearts, Good Conduct Medal, Presidential Unit Citation with star, National Defense Service Medal, Korean Service Medal, United Nations Service Medal, Navy Unit Commendation, and Republic of Korea Presidential Unit Citation, all of which she wore proudly on her red and gold blanket, along with a French Fourragere that the 5th Marines earned in WW1.